sangramrath/DP-050-Migrating-SQL-Workloads-to-Azure/Instruction/dp-050-02_instructions.md

 ### Install the Data Migration Assistant (DMA) on Windows

 > [!NOTE]
-> If Data Migration Assistant is already installed, you can skip this task.
+> Follow the steps in this task even if DMA is already installed, to ensure that you are using the latest version of the tool.

 1. Sign in to the **LON-DEV-01** virtual machine running in the classroom environment.
 The username is **administrator**, and the password is **Pa55w.rd**.
 1. Open up your web browser, and go to the download page for Microsoft Data Migration Assistant, +++https://www.microsoft.com/download/details.aspx?id=53595+++.